-Some trips seem incredible from day one, others need time, and only after a while, you start to really value them.
-Hawaii falls in the second category.
-After I got home and I spent some time to think through all the experiences we had there, all of a sudden, I knew: I had fallen in love with the island of Oahu.
+Some trips seem incredible from day one, while others need time, and only after a while do you start to value them.
+Hawaii falls into the second category.
+After I got home and spent some time thinking through all the experiences we had there, all of a sudden, I knew I had fallen in love with the island of Oahu.

-Few places have so much diversity as Hawaii has: beaches, mountains, small rural towns, museums, pineapple, coffee or macadamia nuts plantations.
-I fell in love with this tropical island, its nature, people, way of life, the welcoming aloha spirit, and I can’t wait to revisit Oahu.
+Few places are as diverse as Hawaii: beaches, mountains, small rural towns, museums, pineapple, coffee, and macadamia nut plantations.
+I fell in love with this tropical island, its nature, people, way of life, and welcoming aloha spirit, and I can’t wait to revisit Oahu.

-But two things were really challenging: deciding what to see and do in a short amount of time while trying to escape the crowds of people (since August is high season and the island was packed with tourists.)
+But two things were challenging: deciding what to see and do quickly while trying to escape the crowds of people (since August is high season and the island was packed with tourists.)

 Even so, traveling to Oahu was especially memorable.
-Here are my top 10 experiences in Oahu, Hawaii, and maybe they’ll get you inspired to add Oahu on your list!
+Here are my top 10 experiences in Oahu, Hawaii, and maybe they’ll inspire you to add Oahu to your list!

 Discovering powdery white sand beaches on Oahu’s Winward Side